peerScholar Student Guide

 A peerScholar account will be created for you after you open a peerScholar assignment from Canvas.

-2. Click the peerScholar assignment you want to open, then click Load peerScholar Link in a new window.
+2. Click the peerScholar assignment that you want to open.
+If prompted, click to load the assignment in a new window.

 Tips